“A Gift for Fiction”

 Elisha gave a tight smile.
 “Just can’t help thinking we might be on the wrong side of history on this one.
 And it could come back to bite us.”

 “It’s a fine line we walk, as well you know, my boy.”

 The junior Weyland only nodded, gnawing the inside of his cheek.

-“So,” he said at last, leaning forward and planting his hands on his knees.
+“So,” he said at last, leaning forward, planting his hands on his knees.
 “The question that remains, then, is how to make Thorsten Nimri exciting.”
 The Prefect contemplated briefly.
 “Think I should write him a rap?”